Racism: Contemporary

-On 12 September 2011, Julius Malema, the youth leader of South Africa's ruling ANC, was found guilty of hate speech for singing "Shoot the Boer" at a number of public events.

 During the Congo Civil War (1998–2003), Pygmy people were hunted down like game animals and eaten.
 Both sides in the war regarded them as "subhuman" and some say their flesh can confer magical powers.
 UN human rights activists reported in 2003 that rebels had carried out acts of cannibalism.
 Sinafasi Makelo, a representative of the Mbuti pygmies, has asked the UN Security Council to recognise cannibalism as both a crime against humanity and an act of genocide.
 A report released by the United Nations Committee on the Elimination of Racial Discrimination condemns Botswana's treatment of the 'Bushmen' as racist.
 In 2008, the tribunal of the 15-nation Southern African Development Community (SADC) accused Zimbabwean President Robert Mugabe of having a racist attitude towards white people.

 The mass demonstrations and riots against African students in Nanjing, China, lasted from December 1988 to January 1989.
 In November 2009, British newspaper The Guardian reported that Lou Jing, of mixed Chinese and African parentage, had emerged as the most famous talent show contestant in China and has become the subject of intense debate because of her skin color.
 Her attention in the media opened serious debates about racism in China and racial prejudice.

 Some 70,000 black African Mauritanians were expelled from Mauritania in the late 1980s.
 In the Sudan, black African captives in the civil war were often enslaved, and female prisoners were often sexually abused.
 The Darfur conflict has been described by some as a racial matter.
 In October 2006, Niger announced that it would deport the approximately 150,000 Arabs living in the Diffa region of eastern Niger to Chad.
 While the government collected Arabs in preparation for the deportation, two girls died, reportedly after fleeing Government forces, and three women suffered miscarriages.